-Though, there are a few circumstances that might require you to keep your boys quiet, lets see the best way to deal with a roosters crow.
+Though there are a few circumstances that might require you to keep your boys quiet, let’s see the best way to deal with a roosters crow.

 As well as if you just enjoy sleeping late on weekends, have tired guests, a new baby, or a stubborn toddler, or sensitive neighbors.

 A loud rooster can be just as annoying as a dog that barks nonstop!

 If you live in a more densely populated area your neighbors may also be frustrated due to the same reason.

 If your neighbor works nights and sleeps during the day, a loud rooster can ruin their quality of sleep.